david125tran/Large_Language_Model_Engineering/README.md

     ![Day 18 Gradio RAG Chatbot](https://github.com/david125tran/Large_Language_Model_Engineering/blob/main/Day18/Implementation.jpg)

 ### **Day 19: Enhancing RAG with LangChain Document Loaders & Text Splitters** 📄✂️
 - **Objective:** Deepen the capabilities of the RAG system by integrating **LangChain's document loaders** and advanced **text splitting techniques**.
 This day focuses on how to efficiently ingest diverse document types, add metadata, and intelligently chunk text for optimal LLM processing.
+This script is a continuation of Day 18.
 - **Tech Stack:**
     - **LangChain** (`DirectoryLoader`, `TextLoader`, `CharacterTextSplitter`)
 - **Highlights:**